colsyschem/colsyschem.github.io/research.md

     </div>

     <div class="toright">
-        <p><b>Photochemistry.</b> By mimicking chemical processes typical in natural photosynthesis, we focus on using self-assembled nanoparticles of well-defined optical properties for light-driven regeneration of biological molecules - cofactors.
+        <p><b>Plasmonic Catalysis.</b> By mimicking chemical processes typical in natural photosynthesis, we focus on using self-assembled nanoparticles of well-defined optical properties for light-driven regeneration of biological molecules - cofactors.
 We put attention on the architecture of the nanoscale building blocks and the control over the energy flow under light conditions that are crucial in improving the efficiency of the photochemical processes.</p>
     </div>
 </div>